 Cost of an RV Road Trip – Budget Travel

-Whether you’re planning a quick weekend getaway or a summer-long, cross country family road trip, traveling by RV can be a serious boon to your budget.
+Whether you’re planning a quick weekend getaway or a summer-long, cross-country family road trip, traveling by RV can be a serious boon to your budget.
 For one thing, you won’t have to worry about shelling out exorbitant hotel room fees every night… or figuring out which of your options is the least likely to have bed bugs.

 RVs also give you the opportunity to save money by making your own meals at home, exploring low-cost but high-fun areas like National Parks, and camping off the grid — which has the added advantage of getting you offline, outdoors, and reconnected to nature.

-Of course, there are costs associated with the RV itself, whether you rent or purchase.
+Of course, there are costs associated with the RV itself, whether you rent or purchase one.
 However, you can find amazing RV rental deals on a variety of comfortable, unique rigs on RVshare, no matter where in the country you’re headed.
 And if you’re in the market to purchase, well, the money you spend on your RV will easily pay for itself in all the incredible adventures it’ll provide you!

 How to Road Trip on a Budget – Budget Travel